Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-behaviour-change.html.markdown

 #### Toni

 It was set up by husband and wife team Jane Land and Matthew Glover.
 They had worked with other campaign groups that encouraged people to go vegan, but they realised human behaviour works differently, and that people are more likely to change in stages rather than suddenly going completely vegan.
 So they modelled Veganuary on other month-long challenges such as Movember.
 When they started in 2014, the aim was to get 1000 people to sign up, but 3000 people signed up!
 So right from the start it seemed to be something that people wanted to get behind.

+> "They realised human behaviour works differently, and that people are more likely to change in stages rather than suddenly."

 #### Rachel